meatball133/crystal/concepts/iteration/about.md

 ## Iterating over a `String`

-A `String` is a sequence of characters, and doesnt belong to the `Enumerable` module, which means it has its own set of methods for iterating over the characters.
+A `String` is a sequence of characters and doesn't belong to the `Enumerable` module, which means it has its own set of methods for iterating over the characters.
 The most common way to iterate over a `String` is to use the [`each_char`][each_char] method, which yields each character in the `String` to a block.

 ~~~~exercism/note